Church & Street Foto Club

 • Exposure Metering: Multi-Field

 I’ll use this profile when the lighting of my environment is fluctuating, where shadows can vary from point to point.
-This is my most-used profile and I absolutely love how this monochrome look is rendered on the modern Leicas.
+It gives me a little more latitude to expose a scene, where a ceiling of ISO 3200 is perfectly manageable on modern Leica sensors.

 • Aperture: F4.0 mostly